 Student Success Team (SST)

 SST meetings are scheduled when there is a need to review and discuss possible assessment for learning disabilities or behavior support plans (BSP).
 Prior interventions must be documented and recorded before moving forward with an SST meeting.
-An SST is a function of general education, it uses a systematic problem-solving approach to assists students who are not progressing at a satisfactory rate, clarifies problems and concerns, develops strategies and organized resources and provides a system for accountability.
-The SST consists of the parent, the student, an administrator, the school psychologist, the student’s teachers, the counselor and members of the connections department.
+An SST is a function of general education.
+It uses a systematic problem-solving approach to assist students who are not progressing at a satisfactory rate, clarifies problems and concerns, develops strategies and organized resources and provides a system for accountability.
+The SST consists of the parent, the student, an administrator, the school psychologist, the student’s teachers, the counselor and members of the Connections department.
 To schedule an SST please speak with the student’s counselor or the school psychologist at 688-0080.